|CroninProjects.org/ Vince/ BriefAutobio.html|

 My current scholarship interests include further development of the Seismo-Lineament Analysis Method (SLAM; CroninProjects.org/Vince/SLAM/) for the recognition of faults that produce earthquakes, the use of GPS technology in measuring crustal strain and plate kinematics (GPS-Ed and UNAVCO), geoscience education and geoethics.
 I am author or coauthor of many abstracts, more than 20 peer-reviewed papers, and a large number of pedagogical web documents (see my list of credentials and publications).

 I am married to Cindy Ellis Cronin, a wonderful human from Tyler, Texas, who is also a geologist (BS in geology from Texas A&M, MS in geology from Baylor).
-Our two children (also wonderful humans) are Kelly, who works for the Lyric Opera of Chicago and is a graduate of the University of Notre Dame with degrees in Economics and Music (Vocal Performance), and Connor, who is studying Mechanical Engineering at the University of Portland.
-Connor is getting close to becoming a better rock climber than his dad.
+Our two children (also wonderful humans) are Kelly, who works for the Lyric Opera of Chicago and is a graduate of the University of Notre Dame with degrees in Economics and Music (Vocal Performance), and Connor, who earned a degree in Mechanical Engineering at the University of Portland.
+Connor is a better rock climber than his dad once was.

 If you have any questions or comments about this site or its contents, drop an email to the humble webmaster.

 All of the original content of this website is © 2015 by Vincent S. Cronin